 Now that your garage is empty, it’s time to do some cleaning.
 Generally, a quick sweep with a broom or once-over with a shop vac does the job.
 Keep an eye out for debris like nails or stains from oil and other chemicals.
 Make sure to get these items picked up and removed while everything is out of the way.

-It’s also important to keep an eye out for signs of pests so you can set traps as necessary.
-One of the reasons you’re organizing everything is to make sure your belongings stay in good condition, which pests can threaten.
+It’s also important to keep an eye out for signs of pests so you can set traps as necessary and keep your belongings in good condition.

 Now that your garage is thoroughly clean, it’s time to start organizing everything.
-Create groups that make the most sense, such as:
+Create broad groups so that everything has a place to be stored that makes logical sense, such as:

 - Camping equipment